zautumnz/cozy/README.md

 * No switch statements
 * `let` and `const` are for declarations (see TODOs about this)
 * Using `set` and `delete` on hashes returns a new hash
+* `let` is for immutable variables; `mutable` is for mutable ones; this is because setting mutable variables should be more annoying to do than setting mutable ones.

 ### Builtin Functions